 When you drive through the towns of Southeast Montana, like Billings, Glendive and Miles City you’ll notice that the skies are big.
 Like, really, really big.
-Big Sky Country isn’t just a moniker for the endless daytime blues.
+Big Sky Country isn’t just a moniker for endless possibilities.
 It also means that when the sun goes down, the stars are big, too.

 If you look at a light pollution map of the United States, eastern Montana has some of the darkest skies in the country.
-Head to Medicine Rocks State Park near Ekalaka, one of only two International Dark Sky Sanctuaries in the state, to marvel at the stars.
+Head to Medicine Rocks State Park near Ekalaka, one of two International Dark Sky Sanctuaries in the state, to marvel at the stars.
 Another place to take in the expansive night sky is Makoshika State Park, which makes for an incredible photography opportunity with the Milky Way arching over the park’s fascinating rock formations.
 Download a map with more than 45 other great stargazing locations at trailtothestars.com.
 Make sure to grab a bite to eat in Glendive beforehand.

-Southeast Montana is also home to a sobering, yet important piece of Western history, the Little Bighorn Battlefield National Monument on Interstate 90 southeast of Billings.
+Southeast Montana is also home to a sobering, yet important piece of Western history: the Little Bighorn Battlefield National Monument, on Interstate 90 southeast of Billings.
 You’ll learn about the battle between the Lakota and Cheyenne tribes and Lt.
 Col. Custer’s 7th Cavalry – one of the last armed American Indian efforts to protect their way of life.
-In the summer rangers lead educational tours.
-Afterwards, fuel up at the Custer Battlefield Trading Post with can’t-miss fry bread and Indian tacos. (southeastmontana.com/listing/little-bighorn-battlefield-national-monument)
+In the summer, rangers lead educational tours.
+Afterward, fuel up at the Custer Battlefield Trading Post with can’t-miss fry bread and Indian tacos. (southeastmontana.com/listing/little-bighorn-battlefield-national-monument)

 And when you’re ready to head out for another day of exploring, coffee is a must.
-In Glendive, Bloom Coffeehouse and Eatery is known for their excellent breakfast sandwiches and in Ekalaka, Stomping Grounds is the place to fuel up before hitting Medicine Rocks State Park.
+In Glendive, Bloom Coffeehouse & Eatery is known for their excellent breakfast sandwiches and in Ekalaka, Stompin’ Grounds is the place to fuel up before hitting Medicine Rocks State Park.